timeteam/timeteam.github.io/_posts/Non_fiction/2022-04-01-about-time.md

 ***
-<b>David Rooney</b> 2021. _About Time - a history of civilisation in twelve clocks.
+<b>David Rooney</b> 2021. _About Time - a history of civilisation in twelve clocks_.
 Dublin: Penguin Random House, 324 pp.

 ***